alexmilowski/pyox/README.md

  * `--gateway` - the Knox gateway name
  * `--auth` - the username and password (colon separated)

 The Knox gateway can either be completely specified by the `--base` option or specified in parts by `--secure`, `--host`, and `--gateway`.

+A proxy for a protocol can be specified by the `-p` option and requires a protocol scheme (e.g., `https`) and the proxy url.

 ### hdfs commands